 At first, I struggled to represent the meaning of the character's growth when she got overcome with a painful experience.
-At the draft, I was assigned the character with basic abilities to move left and right and jump for all levels design.
+At the draft, I was assigned the character with basic abilities to move left and right and jump for all levels of design.
 But I realized that doesn't reflect on showing the character's growth.
 After some discussion and ideas sharing with my classmates, I came up with a solution.
 I want it to give new abilities to the character when the story process.
 Although, all those abilities are very generic, and that was because of technical constrain.
-Still, I think it is a simple solution to reflects upon the story about the journey of self-growth.
+Still, I think it is a simple solution to reflect upon the story about the journey of self-growth.

 3 .
 Puzzle mechanic

 The puzzle mechanic was presented after the gameplay in her consciousness world.
-The broken crystal pieces were representing of the character's mental states.
+The broken crystal pieces were representing the character's mental states.
 Collecting the crystal pieces and then assemble back reflects how the character has put herself together as a whole, healthy person.
 At first, I thought the puzzle should be consistent with the difficulties of the puzzle.
-But as my classmate's feedback of "how it gets easier to build resilience to ourselves as we experience lots of sadness from our life."
+But my classmate's feedback of "how it gets easier to build resilience to ourselves as we experience lots of sadness from our life."
 I realized that rather than make the puzzle consistent with every level, the puzzle would get easier to solve toward the end of the story.

 3. Visual Design: Cohesiveness

 When designing how the character should move in the level, I notice the character move with the camera ups and down, left and right.
-Which is feels like shaking when the character moves at a very fast speed.
+Which feels like shaking when the character moves at a very fast speed.
 Also, it shares a different style from the comics, where the comic has a very static feeling, and the gameplay is very active.

 To create cohesiveness with the comic style, I decided to have a fixed camera/frame on one screen.
 The character is free to move around inside a frame without feeling very glitch in an environment.
 This allows continuos the comic styles I developed through the game.
 Like how we read comics books, we move our eyes to a block of an image and then move to the next one.
 It gave an overall cohesiveness of visual style to the player.